ZibrasIsmail/Sample-Circle-Payment-API-Guide/README.md

 A simple circle payment API to use circle payment API to setting up the wallet and top up the wallet for development work

-# Steps to access the Circle API and set up the wallet and top up the wallet
+# Steps to use the Circle one of the Payment API to check the transaction details which was made by card payment to top up the wallet.
 Step 1: Set up a Circle API account
 Step 2: Set up Postman
 Step 3: Making Card Top Up in the Sandbox Environment to the Circle wallet